• Skip to primary navigation

 The chart is excellent except for one big thing.
 5 games played at the position.
 Many teams will sub their middle infield sub for defense.
 Or because of pitching double switches.
 This would skew the average height of the third baseman, although minimally.

-2. pat carey says
+2. pat carey Avatar

 I have to disagree with G.C. in that height has very little to do with power. if that was the case, wouldn’t tall people be the most dominate olympic lifters?

-• Christopher Lee says
+1. Christopher Lee Avatar

 Good point, Pat.
 My guess (that could be checked with the data) is there is a relationship between height/weight and power.
 Like you suggest, not all tall people have power, so weight is another variable to consider.